shmiko/shmiko.github.io/scripts/README.md

 to run ./scripts/generate-tags etc

-do the same for cats
+do the same for categories